boken-engine/boken-engine.github.io/_posts/2021-08-18-Contributing to OSSP as a Non Developer.md

 ## Where the Path has taken Me
 As of today, I continue contributing to the Boken project, helping in non-development topics, such as art creation, reviewing of written texts, etc. and it feels great to be part of a team and creating something, especially since the Demo is now published in its first version.

 Our Demo is called *“Iakkai – Curse of Blood”*.
-We got it approved last week and you can find it here: https://apps.apple.com/app/id1580924283#?platform=ipad
+We got it approved last week and you can find it [here](https://apps.apple.com/app/id1580924283#?platform=ipad).
-Besides this this experience has opened my eyes to new interesting learning topics and skills that I can develop but also opened a new opportunity that I have decided to explore.
+Besides this experience has opened my eyes to new interesting learning topics and skills that I can develop but also opened a new opportunity that I have decided to explore.

 I can only encourage anyone to check out OSS projects and contribute to these even if they are not developers, since you can always add value with your knowledge and time.
-Here is a post in case you want to know a little more about it: (https://opensource.com/life/16/1/8-ways-contribute-open-source-without-writing-code).
+Here is a post in case you want to know a little more about it: https://opensource.com/life/16/1/8-ways-contribute-open-source-without-writing-code.